jbsaouzanet/jobylon-jobs-list/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

+To build for the GitHub architecture : ng build --prod --baseHref=https://jbsaouzanet.github.io/jobylon-jobs-list/

 ## Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).